shreyasib/IS-445-Final-Project/README.md

 ## Data Analysis and Visualizaion
-1. Which hours of the day see the most passengers?
+Q1: Which days have the highest taxi usage?

-2. Which Vendor are preferred on a given day of the week?
+Q2: Which hours of the day typically have a high taxi usage?

-3. Which payment methods are preferred on a given day?
+Q3: Which is the most popular Vendor?

-4. Passenger count in a taxi during trips
+Q4: Which is the preferred payment method?

-5. Fare amount as per distance covered by taxi
+Q5: What is the average passenger count in a taxi?

-6. Tip amount as per distance covered by taxi
+Q6: What is the trend between Fare amount and the distance covered by taxis?

-7. Which days see the most distance covered by taxis?
+Q7: What is the trend between Tip amount and the distance covered by taxis?
+Does more distance covered result in more tip?

-8. Tip amount according to the hour and day of the week
+Q8: Which days cover the most distance by taxis?

-9. Fare amount according to the hour and day of the week
+Q9: What is the average tip by Time of Day?

-10. Other fares that are charged across the week
+Q10: What is the average Fare amount by Time of Day?